 Typically, our revenue and Adjusted OIBDA are lowest in the first quarter of the calendar year as advertising clients scale back their advertising budgets following the year-end holiday season, and our revenue is highest during the summer and the holiday season when theatre attendance is normally highest.
 However, a weak advertising market, the poor performance of films released in a given quarter or a disruption in the release schedule of films could affect results for the entire fiscal year and significantly affect quarter-to-quarter results.
-Because our results vary widely from quarter to quarter and may be unpredictable, our financial results for one quarter cannot necessarily be compared to another quarter and may not be indicative of our financial performance in subsequent quarters.
-These variations in our financial results could contribute to volatility in our stock price.
+Because our results vary widely from quarter to quarter and may be unpredictable, our financial performance in subsequent quarters.
+These variations in our financial results or out of the indicative of our financial performance in subsequent quarters.
+These variations in our financial results or outside the volatility in our stock price.